jimeh/.emacs.d/README.md

 something I took to heart when I started working on a rewrite of my config, and hence Emacs Siren was born.

-## Why call my config Emacs-Siren?
+## Why call my config Emacs Siren?

 I had been playing a lot of The Witcher 3: Wild Hunt, and decided to pick a name based on a enemy type from the game.
 "Siren" was short and kinda cool sounding.